Ananda Jacobs

 Ananda Dawn Jacobs (born March 12, 1983) is an American actress, singer, model, producer, and composer.

 Early life

 Jacobs was born in Los Angeles, California.
-She grew up in Arizona and Washingston.
+She grew up in Arizona and Washington.
 She has three sisters, Starlet, who is an artist, Nova, who is a writer, and Moksha, who is also an actress.
 In 2004, she graduated from University of Southern California with a double degree in psychology and music.

 Personal life

 In 2006, she moved to Japan where she started her career as an actress and voice actor.

+Career

+Jacobs is represented in Japan as an actress and narrator by Free Wave CO., Ltd.